- Nordic FinTech saw 6 times more investment in Q1 2017 compared to Q1 2016.

 - Despite the increase in total funding the number of deals fell from its high of 37 in Q3 2016 to match the levels in Q1 2016.

-Total FinTech Investment to the Nordics has been declining year-on-year
+Total FinTech Investments to the Nordics have been falling year on year

-- Total FinTech funding in Nordic companies has fallen continuously year-on-year.
-However, this is mostly due to a fall in deals valued above $40m, which generally are ‘lumpier’ than smaller deals over time.
-In 2014 56% of all investment in Nordic FinTech came from only two deals, with payments companies iZettle and Klarna raising $55.5m and $115.8m, respectively.
+- Total FinTech investments in Nordic companies have fallen continuously year on year.
+However, this is mostly due to a fall in deals valued above $40m.
+In 2014 56% of all investment in Nordic FinTech came from only 2 deals.
+Payments companies iZettle and Klarna raised $55.5m and $115.8m, respectively.

-- Q1 2017 was a particularly good quarter as Nordic FinTech companies received more than half of the total funding in the whole of 2016.
+- Q1 2017 was a particularly good quarter since Nordic FinTech companies received more than half of the total invested in the whole of 2016.